Denise Ilitch: Background and business experience

-Denise Ilitch is a third-generation Macedonian American, the daughter of Mike Ilitch and Marian Ilitch, co-founders of Little Ceasar Enterprises Inc. She earned her bachelor's degree from the University of Michigan in 1977, and her Juris Doctor from the University of Detroit in 1980.
+Denise Ilitch is a third-generation Macedonian American, the daughter of Mike Ilitch and Marian Ilitch, co-founders of Little Caesar Enterprises Inc. She earned her bachelor's degree from the University of Michigan in 1977, and her Juris Doctor from the University of Detroit in 1980.
 After law school, Ilitch was the vice-president of Little Caesars from 1981 to 1992, during which time the business moved to downtown Detroit from Farmington Hills, sparking other investment in Detroit.
 She was later president of Ilitch Holdings, a privately held business that manages the Detroit Tigers, Detroit Red Wings, Little Caesars, the Fox Theatre, and other Detroit-area businesses.
 She is the owner and publisher of Ambassador magazine, and the owner of Denise Ilitch Designs.
 Ilitch is also "Of Counsel" at the law firm Clark Hill, where she advises clients in the areas of business practice, corporate law, and government policy.
 In May 2009, she was named as co-chair of Detroit mayor-elect Dave Bing's transition team.